Cassidy wins 2nd straight as Bruins' coach, 4-3 over Canucks

 With the fans barely settled into their seats after the Bruins honored the Super Bowl champion Patriots during an on-ice pregame ceremony, Vancouver moved ahead 1-0 when Horvat scored on a rebound 4:56 into the game.

 NOTES: Fourteen members of the Patriots were on hand, wearing Bruins jerseys with their names and numbers on the back.
 Running back James White dropped the ceremonial first puck. ...
-Bruins D Zdeno Chara was back after missing the last game and three days because of an illness. ...
-There was a moment of silence before the game for Detroit Red Wings and Tigers owner Mike Illitch, who died Friday at 87. ...
-LW Peter Cehlarik made his NHL debut for the Bruins when Matt Beleskey was a healthy scratch. ...
+Bruins D Zdeno Chara was back after missing the last game and three days due to an illness. ...
+There was a moment of silence before the game for Detroit Red Wings and Tigers owner Mike Illitch, who died Friday at the age of 87. ...
+LW Peter Cehlarik made his NHL debut for the Bruins when Matt Beleskey was a healthy scratch. ..
 The teams meet in Vancouver on March 13.

 UP NEXT